IPCS INCHEM Home

 Auto-ignition temperature: >400°C

 The substance is very toxic to aquatic organisms.
-In the food chain important to humans, bioaccumulation takes place, specifically in fish.
+Bioaccumulation of this chemical may occur along the food chain, for example in fish.
 The substance may cause long-term effects in the aquatic environment.
 Avoid release to the environment in circumstances different to normal use.

 NOTES